slsa-framework/slsa/docs/attestation-model.md

 ### Open source

 Producers of open source code might consider these questions:
--   Is the primary use case to convey trust in how your code was developed?
+-   Is SLSA's primary use case to convey trust in how your code was developed?
 -   Do you develope software with standard open source licenses?
 -   Will the code be consumed by others?

 In these situations, it is recommended you use the [SLSA Provenance format].
 The SLSA Provenance format offers a path towards interoperability and cohesion across the open